ExtendRealityLtd/VRTK/README.md

 pointer is deactivated (release the `Grip`) then the player is teleported to the location of the laser pointer tip.

+#### Interactable Object (SteamVR_InteractableObject)

+The Interactable Object script is attached to any game object that is required to be interacted with (e.g. via the controllers).

+It currently has states to determine if the object can be grabbed and whether the object is currently grabbed.

+It also allows for a highlight colour to change the object to when the controller touches it (it resets the colour on untouch).

+The basis of this script is to provide a simple mechanism for identifying objects in the game world that can be grabbed but it is expected that this script is the base to be inherited into a script with richer functionality.

+An example of the `SteamVR_InteractableObject` can be viewed in the scene `Resoures/Examples/005_Controller_BasicObjectGrabbing`.
+The scene also uses the `SteamVR_ObjectGrab` script on the controllers to show how an interactable object can be grabbed and snapped to the controller and thrown around the game world.

+#### Grabbable Object (SteamVR_ObjectGrab)

+The Object Grab script is attached to a Controller object within the `[CameraRig]` prefab and the Controller object also requires the `SteamVR_ControllerEvents` script to be attached as it uses this for listening to the controller button events for grabbing and releasing interactable game objects.

+An object can be grabbed if the Controller touches a game object which contains the `SteamVR_InteractableObject` script and has the flag `isGrabbable` set to `true`.
+If a valid interactable object is touched then pressing the Controller `Trigger` will grab the object and snap it to the Controller tip (by default, although it's possible to pass in a different rigidbody on the controller model to override this).

+When the Controller `Trigger` is released, the interactable game object will be propelled in the direction and at the velocity the controller was at, which can simulate object throwing.

+The interactable objects require a collider to activate the trigger and a rigidbody to pick them up and move them around the game world.

+An example of the `SteamVR_ObjectGrab` can be viewed in the scene `Resources/Examples/005_Controller/BasicObjectGrabbing`.
+The scene demonstrates the grabbing of objects that have the `SteamVR_InteractableObject` script added to them and also shows the ability to highlight interactable objects when they are touched by the controllers.

 #### Class Interfaces

 To allow for reusablity and object consistency, a collection of